EngineerBetter/engineerbetter-hugo/content/blog/yubikey.md

 PIN changed.
 ```

 If you enter this PIN incorrectly 3 times.
-The PIN will be locked and you must unlock it using the admin PIN.
+The PIN will be locked and you must unlock it using the admin PIN, which is defaulted to `12345678`.
 You should change this also.

 ```